-5.5.8 Balconies, porticos, and porches
+5.5.9 Balconies, porticos, and porches

-- a.
-Balcony, portico, and porch materials and elements (e.g., columns, railings, roof overhangs, etc.) should be consistent with the selected architectural style and should be integrated into the design of the building. - b.
-For balconies, employ the following strategies:

-Appropriate: Porches are consistent with the selected architectural style and integrated into the design of the building.

-- i.
-To protect the privacy of adjacent neighbors, rear balconies facing existing units to the west shall be set back at least 35 feet from the property line. - i.
-Minimum dimensions for balconies off living spaces, such as second story bonus rooms. lofts, or master bedrooms, should be five (5) feet.
-Balconies off secondary bedrooms should be a minimum of three (3) feet, with the exception of "Juliet" balconies, which may be a minimum of 12 to 18 inches. - c.
+- Balcony, portico, and porch materials and elements (e.g., columns, railings, roof overhangs, etc.) shall be consistent with the selected architectural style and should be integrated into the design of the building. - b.
+Column and railing designs and size should be consistent with the massing and detailing of the main building. - c.
+Structural supports, such as columns, beams, purlins, brackets, rafter tails and trusses are encouraged to be expressed at roofs, decks, porches, balconies and building walls and used where they are needed to avoid the appearance of unsupported spans and cantilevers.
+Structural supports may be covered if appropriate to the architectural style of the building. - d.
+For balconies, employ the following strategies: - To protect the privacy of adjacent neighbors, rear balconies facing existing units to the west shall be set back at least 35 feet from the property line. - ii.
+Minimum dimensions for balconies off living spaces, such as second story bonus rooms, lofts, or master bedrooms, should be five (5) feet.
+Balconies off secondary bedrooms should be a minimum of three (3) feet, with the exception of "Juliet" balconies, which may be a minimum of 12 to 18 inches.

+- e.
 For porticos and porches, employ the following strategies: - i.
-To enhance curb appeal and foster a pedestrian-friendly street, porches should be used on primary facades. - ii.
-Portico or porch columns should not be disproportionate in scale. - iii.
+To enhance curb appeal and foster a pedestrian-friendly street, porches should be used on primary facades. - Portico or porch elements, such as columns, should not be disproportionate in scale, and should provide enough mass and scale to appear they are supporting roof elements of a porch.
+Columns that appear thin or weak, or conversely, too massive or heavy as it related to the roof element above, should be avoided. - iii.
 Minimum dimension for porches should be five (5) feet.
-Portico dimensions may vary depending on the selected architectural style.
+Portico dimensions may vary depending on the selected architectural style. - iv.
+Porches should be architecturally integrated into the design of the structure.

-5.5.9 Detached accessory structures and additions
+5.5.10 Detached accessory structures and additions

-a.
-Detached accessory structures (e.g., garages, carports, workshops, storage sheds, gazebos, accessory dwelling units, etc.) and additions should be consistent with the selected architectural style of the main building.

-- b.
-Detached accessory structures and additions should be consistent with the applicable design standards and guidelines set forth in this chapter. - c.
-Detached accessory structures should be subordinate in hierarchy to the main building and should be located to the rear of the lot. - d.
+- a.
+Detached accessory structures (e.g., garages, carports, workshops, storage sheds, gazebos, accessory dwelling units, etc.) and additions should be consistent with the selected architectural style of the main building. - Detached accessory structures and additions should be consistent with the applicable design standards and guidelines set forth in this chapter. - c.
+Detached accessory structures should be subordinate in hierarchy to the main building and should be located to the rear of the lot.

+d.
 Additions should be set back from the main building façade.